ome-zarr-models/ome-zarr-models-py/docs/index.md

 This package has been designed with the following guiding principles:

-- Strict adherence to the [OME-zarr specification](https://ngff.openmicroscopy.org/), with the goal of being a reference implementation.
+- Strict adherence to the [OME-Zarr specification](https://ngff.openmicroscopy.org/), with the goal of being a reference implementation.
-- A usable set of Python classes for reading, writing, and interacting with OME-zarr metadata.
+- A usable set of Python classes for reading, writing, and interacting with OME-Zarr metadata.
-- The ability to work with multiple versions of the OME-zarr spec at the same time.
+- The ability to work with multiple versions of the OME-Zarr spec at the same time.
 - Array reading and writing operations are out of scope.

 ## Getting help